-As I explain in my free 5-day Pinterest marketing course, when you first create a board, it’s important to keyword it by adding at least 25 well-keyworded pins (found by searching for the board’s main keyword in the search bar) before pinning any of your own pins.
+When you first create a board, it’s important to keyword it by adding at least 25 well-keyworded pins (found by searching for the board’s main keyword in the search bar) before pinning any of your own pins.

 Keywording your board helps Pinterest know what the board is about, and, therefore, what your pins are about once you start to add them.